NullZeal/Odin-Recipes-HTML-Basics-Project/README.md

 In this project, I will create a very basic website using some HTML basic knowledge.

-Included is :
+##Included :

-A file structure for the project (pages will linked with anchor using relative links) Html structure for pages
+- A file structure for the project (pages will linked with anchor using relative links)
+- Html structure for pages
-Content on the pages (images, lists)
+- Content on the pages (images, lists)